Menu Close

 *Editors’ Choice* New York Times Book Review

-Longlisted for the California Book Award & Plutarch Award for Biography
+Finalist for the California Book Award, the Plutarch Award for Biography, and the William Saroyan International Prize.

 In the tradition of Katherine Boo and Tracy Kidder, a deeply reported drama ranging from the mist-covered mountains of Laos to the sunbaked flatlands of Fresno, California, tracing one woman’s quest to overcome the wounds inflicted by war and family alike.